Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Results and Discussion

 \section{Results and Discussion}

 The viability for entanglement distribution to coexist with high-power, broadband classical communications is evaluated through characterization of the two-photon interference in multiple bases and quantum state tomography after propagation over the 24.4\nobreakdash-km fiber link.
 Figure~\ref{tpi} presents two-photon interference curves in measured coincidences between entangled photon pulse arrivals for both dark fiber (no coexisting classical) and coexistence scenarios.
 In the dark fiber configuration, the 1590\nobreakdash-nm clock is routed through the independent paired fiber otherwise used for return communications to the OLS.
-For these measurements, the Chicago polarization analyzer is fixed in the in the H, V, D, or A~basis and we record coincidence counts as a function of half-waveplate angle in the Evanston polarization analyzer.
+For these measurements, the Chicago polarization analyzer is fixed in the H, V, D, or A~basis and we record coincidence counts as a function of half-waveplate angle in the Evanston polarization analyzer.
 We preserve $>94.8\pm0.5\%$ entanglement visibility in all measured bases ($97.4\pm0.5\%$ in the H~basis; all visibilities are presented in the legend of Fig.~\ref{tpi}) with little to no difference due to SpRS noise generated by 21.4\,dBm of coexisting classical light from the OLS and optical synchronization.
 It is important to note, given we use polarization-based entanglement, that SpRS noise is approximately unpolarized over long fibers~\cite{jordan_ent_dist,chapman_tomo2023}.
-Since noise is generated randomly across the Poincar\'{e} sphere, each quantum measurement basis is affected equally.
+Since noise is generated randomly across the Poincar\'{e} sphere due to polarization mode dispersion affecting the broadband classical system over a long propagation distance, each quantum measurement basis is affected equally.
 Visibilities reported here are likely degraded from unity by imperfect alignment and multiphoton pair emission in the EPPS~\cite{spdc_multipair}.

 We additionally perform 2-qubit quantum state tomography on the entangled state and present the calculated density matrices in Fig.~\ref{fid}, yielding a fidelity of $94.2\pm0.4\%$ with respect to the $|\Phi^+\rangle$ Bell state for both dark fiber and coexistence scenarios.
 Because we observe no change in fidelity between these measurements, it is likely the reduction in fidelity from the maximally entangled $|\Phi^+\rangle$ Bell state arises from imperfect conditions, multipair emissions, and/or alignment in the entangled photon source or polarization analyzers (as is also the case for the two-photon interference measurements).
 As such, it is valuable to evaluate the fidelity of the entangled photon state under coexistence conditions with respect to the "original" state in dark fiber so as to more clearly estimate the impact of SpRS noise.
 For this analysis, we obtain a fidelity of $98.8\pm0.1\%$ to the dark fiber quantum state, indicating a minimal impact on fidelity from coexistence with the synchronization signal and high-power OLS.
 Errors on all measurements were calculated through Monte Carlo methods assuming Poisson statistics for photon counts for all visibilities and fidelities in Fig.~\ref{tpi} and Fig.~\ref{fid}.
 All reported visibilities carry an error of $\pm0.5\%$.
 The reported variations in visibility and fidelity between measurement scenarios are within expected errors but could be due to experimental fluctuations in the pump power or alignment of the entangled photon source over the course of data collection.